 Lastly, there is the risk of underinvestment which may occur if the borrower is struggling to service the loan.
-Extra cash flows that might be generated by additional projects would go to repaying the debt rather than increasing shareholder wealth because the bank and other creditors rank above shareholders in order of payments.
+Management may be reluctant to invest in new, positive net present value projects because the extra cash flows that might be generated by additional projects would go to repaying the debt rather than increasing shareholder wealth.
+The bank and other creditors rank above shareholders in order of payments.
 Thus any funds generated by these projects would go towards debt rather than equity if the company were liquidated.
 It is very difficult for lenders to protect themselves against the risk of underinvestment because management has control over the use of resources unless the firm is facing severe financial difficulties such that management loses control (for example, if control of the company is placed in the hands of an administrator).